-High Availability protects resources so that in the event of a computer service outage, your business can continue with minimal interruption or decrease in throughput.
+HA protects resources so that in the event of a computer service outage, your business can continue with minimal interruption or a decrease in throughput.
 By reducing the risk of downtime, we improve business continuity.

 One way that HA reduces the risk of downtime is by eliminating single points of failure.
-If your entire PaperCut system runs on one server, then that server is a single point of failure.
-And, by the way, so are the components of that server like the hard drive, power supply and network interface card.
-Even software like driver updates and operating system patches can bring down the system if they contain severe defects.
+If your entire PaperCut system runs on one server, then that server is a single point of failure – and so are the components of that server like the hard drive, power supply, and network interface card, by the way.
+Even software such as driver updates and operating system patches can bring down the system if they contain severe defects.
 Therefore, it is essential to highlight the benefits of testing before going live in a production environment supported by standardized change control processes thereafter.

 Before we can achieve a Highly Available system we need to identify where the weak links are in the computing services.
 Where are the single points of failure?
 This is a complicated question because it depends on many factors, such as: